aws-samples/optimizing-llm-inference-with-quantization/README.md

 # Optimizing Generative AI LLM Inference Deployment on AWS GPUs By Leveraging Quantization with llama.cpp

-This repository provides a *Cloudformation template* to create, evaluate and run quantized Large Language Models (LLMs) with Llama.cpp on Amazon EC2.
-For more detailed information on Benchmarking refer to the [Quantization Benchmarks](Quantization Benchmarks.md) file.
+- This repository provides a *Cloudformation template* to create, evaluate and run quantized Large Language Models (LLMs) with Llama.cpp on Amazon EC2.
+- For more detailed information on Benchmarking and results/output for performance benchmarking, refer to the [Quantization Benchmarks](https://github.com/aws-samples/optimizing-llm-inference-with-quantization/blob/main/Quantization%20benchmarks.md) file.
+- For evaluation harness results for the tested models, go to [Eval_Results](https://github.com/aws-samples/optimizing-llm-inference-with-quantization/tree/main/eval_results)

 ## Contents
 - [Results](#results)